VTTI/Action-Recognition/README.md

 <img src="sample/tam_confMat.png" width="60%" height="60%">

-The trained weights for the PoseML dataset are provided: https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_PoseML6sec_epoch35.pth
+The weights for the model trained on the PoseML dataset are provided: https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_PoseML6sec_epoch35.pth

-The trained weights for the SHRP2 dataset are provided: https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch30.pth
+The weights for the model trained on the SHRP2 dataset are provided: https://mirror.vtti.vt.edu/vtti/ctbs/action_recognition/tanet_SHRP2_epoch30.pth